-You can enable iOS devices to authenticate automatically with domains and web services in your organization's network.
-After you assign a single sign-on profile or sign-on extension profile, the user is prompted for a username and password the first time they try to access a secure domain that you specified.
-The login information is saved on the user's device and used automatically when the user tries to access any of the secure domains specified in the profile.
-When the user changes the password, the user is prompted the next time they try to access a secure domain.
+After you assign the profile, the user is prompted for a username and password the first time they try to access a secure host or domain that you specified.
+The login information is saved on the user's device and used automatically when the user tries to access any of the secure hosts or domains specified in the profile.
+When the user changes the password, the user is prompted the next time they try to access a secure host or domain.